Rhodes sailing holidays

 Faliraki

-Anthony Quinn bay seen from the West; the sandy area (relatively North of the pier) as well as the rocky area are clearly visible with the sailing yacht anchored in the ideal spot.
+Anthony Quinn bay seen from the west; the sandy area (relatively north of the pier) as well as the rocky area are clearly visible with the sailing yacht anchored in the ideal spot.

 Anthony Quinn bay

-Anthony Quinn bay is the prevalent name for what was originally Vagion bay - Όρμος Βαγίων.
-Lat Long[immediately North of Cape Ladiko]
+Anthony Quinn bay is the prevalent name for what was originally Vagíon bay - Όρμος Βαγίων Lat Long[immediately north of Cape Ladiko].

 How this idyllic, hardly built-up, rocky bathing bay with crystal clear water got renamed is not documented, however the various stories agree that after the shooting of the film The Guns of Navarone (1961) – which took place partly in the bay – the actor Anthony Quinn bought land here or it was given to him.